Childhood & Early Years

 Life in those days was not easy due to the post-World War II economy in England.
 Our furniture was homemade, mostly by my dad.
 Our dining table was an upside-down packing crate.

-Living on a farm, I developed a strong work ethic from an early age, starting with beet singling, potato and strawberry picking.
-I also went bush beating for which I was paid ten shillings a day and a can of ginger beer.
-Life on the farm meant that I grew up fit and healthy, I walked everywhere as we lived outside of the village with no car.
+Living on a farm, I developed a strong work ethic from an early age.
+This involved me going potato and strawberry picking, and beet singling, which was ensuring that no more than one beet plant was growing together.
+I also went bush beating, which is an essential part of any successful shoot.
+The beater’s job was to flush the birds up and drive them towards the guns of the shooters.
+For that, I was paid ten shillings a day and a can of ginger beer.
+I also learnt a lot about nature and animals, and I learnt how to live off the land.
+Life on the farm meant that Rose-Marie and I grew up fit and healthy often going around with Dad.
+As we lived outside the village and didn’t have a car, I walked everywhere.
 That alone was a great way to keep fit.

 I have been lucky enough to have enjoyed good health throughout my life with the exception of the usual childhood illnesses such as chicken pox, measles and whooping cough, and the removal of my tonsils and adenoids.

 Certain aspects of my childhood I remember well, such as getting dressed under the bedcovers because it was too cold to get out of bed and scraping the ice off the windows to see what the day outside was like.
-Our home had one source of heat --- a coal-burning fireplace in the living room.
+Our home had one source of heat - a coal-burning fireplace in the living room.
 Every morning, my dad would build a new fire, as it was not kept going overnight.
 It was my job to keep the coal scuttle in the house topped up.
-I remember the “coal man” delivering bags of coal and lifting them off the back of his horse drawn cart and carry them into our “coal house” where he would empty the bags.
-While he was doing that Rosemarie and I would feed the horse an apple taken from our orchard at the bottom of the garden.
+I remember the “coal man” delivering bags of coal, lifting them off the back of his horse-drawn cart and carrying them into the “coal house”, a small shed at the back of the house, where he would empty the bags.
+While he was doing that, Rose-Marie and I would feed his horse an apple taken from our orchard at the bottom of the garden.

 We did have running water in the house – cold water, that is.
 When bath time came around, we brought in the tin tub that hung on a hook in the shed, put it in front of the fire, and filled it with water that had been heated on the coal stove in the kitchen.
 Needless to say, we didn’t bathe every day.

-I remember the peddle car I had as a child and getting my first bike.
-We got it from an auction, and I can still recall looking up at my mum with pleading eyes, as the bidding got underway.
+I can remember many things from my early years.
+My cot, my first steps, playing with my sister.
+I remember the peddle car I had and getting my first bike.
+We got that from an auction, and I can still recall looking up at my mum with pleading eyes, as the bidding got underway.
 My dad taught me to ride it and held the back of the saddle until I had got my balance.
+I remember also looking forward to starting school and skipping along the road on my first day.

-Dad taking us for a walk, me with my car and Rose-marie with her pram
+Dad taking us for a walk, me with my peddle car and Rose-Marie with her pram

 Travel was part of my life from an early age.
 Every year my mother would take Rose-Marie and me across to France and we would stay with my grandmother in Lille for two weeks.
-My mother would take Rose-Marie and me to many historic places, especially when we travelled to France.
+My mother took us to many historic places, especially when we travelled to France.
 As we always spent the day in London on the way, we’d visit places such as the Tower of London, Westminster Abbey, and St Paul’s Cathedral, engendering an interest in history and old buildings which was to stay with me all my life.

 From Lille, we would travel to Paris for another two weeks and stay with ‘Auntie Nanna and Uncle Georges’.
-They weren’t really our aunt and uncle.
-My mother had been in Paris during the Nazi occupation, and she and her friend Nanette had hidden a Jewish man called Georges.
-After the war, Nanette and Georges got married, but they and his family never forgot what my mother did, so we were accepted as part of their family.
+They were not really our aunt and uncle.
+My mother had lived in Paris during the Nazi occupation, and she and her friend Nanette had hidden a Jewish man named Georges.
+After the war, Nanette and Georges got married.
+They and his family never forgot what my mother did to help him escape the Nazis, so we were accepted as part of their family.

 In France -L to R My mother's 2nd stepfather, Nannette, my grandmother, Rose-Marie, Georges and me.

-There are many gaps around what exactly my mother did during the war.
-I do know she was part of the Resistance and after the liberation, she worked with the Allies as an interpreter.
+There are many gaps in our understanding of what exactly my mother did during the war.
+I do know she was part of the Resistance, and after the liberation, she worked with the Allies as an interpreter.
 It was something she never spoke to us about.

 Labour Office - my mother sat on the right with the dog.